jonnonz1/nz-statute-book/acts/public/1993/takeovers-act-1993.md

 A management banning order may, for a period stated in the order of 10 years or less, prohibit or restrict the person (without the leave of the court) from being a director or promoter of, or in any way (whether directly or indirectly) being concerned or taking part in the management of, an incorporated or unincorporated body (other than an overseas company, or an incorporated or unincorporated body, that does not carry on business in New Zealand).

 ### 44H Offence of contravening management banning order
-An individual who acts in contravention of a management banning order under section 44F commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 3 years or to a fine not exceeding $100,000, or to both.
+An individual who acts in contravention of a management banning order under section 44F commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 years or to a fine not exceeding $100,000, or to both.

 ### 44I Only 1 management banning order may be made for same conduct
 If conduct by a person constitutes grounds for making an order under any 1 or more of section 44F of this Act, section 60A of the Securities Act 1978, section 43F of the Securities Markets Act 1988, and section 383 of the Companies Act 1993, proceedings may be brought against that person under any 1 or more of those provisions, but no person is liable to more than 1 order under those provisions for the same conduct.